 The failure to take all possible precautions against any potential harm and hazardous conditions may constitute violations of California laws regulating hotels.

 The owner of the hotel and its management has a duty to prevent injuries and minimize risks associated with dangerous conditions (for example, cleaning the floor when its surface becomes wet and slippery to prevent slip and fall accidents).

-Consult our skilled hotel accident attorneys at Law Offices of Howard Craig Kornberg to launch an unbiased investigation into your claim to maximize your compensation.
+Consult our skilled attorneys at the Law Offices of Howard Kornberg to launch an unbiased investigation into your claim to maximize your compensation.